mkosir/eslint-plugin-no-array-reduce/README.md

 # eslint-plugin-no-array-reduce
-ESLint rule for dissalowing `Array.reduce()` method.
+ESLint rule to disallow `Array.reduce()` method.
-To keep you code easy to read and maintanable do yourself a favoiur and other developers by avoiding `Array.reduce()` method.
+To keep you code easy to read and maintanable do yourself a favour and other developers by disallowing `Array.reduce()` method.
 <!--
 ## Install